 It turns out that in the Pima territory there are several caves and sites with rock art, which the Pima recognize as the heritage of their ancestors: geometric, zoomorphic, and anthropomorphic symbols give an account of the past and the existence of the people of the past.
 Some of these sites have been well known to the older people, but some others were left out of their reach with the distribution of their traditional territory among the Chabochi hands.
 Despite this, "the message of the rocks" is still present in the region.
 While some of these caves are used as storage by drug traffickers or as a camp by the soldiers pursuing them, at certain times the Pimas may have access to them.
 Upon learning about and visiting these sites in the mid-1990s, Father David had the idea of recovering them for the consciousness of the Pimas, and so he sought out a plastic artist to copy the cave designs.
 From there, and with the support of women from Hermosillo, a new alternative for the Pima world began to take shape: handmade embroidery.

 In the beginning, the idea was simple: to copy the cave designs and to transfer them to embroidery patterns; but it was not only a matter of obtaining yarn, fabric, and other materials, but a more lasting action was also intended.
 This is how they began to stimulate forms of organization and collective work to create true bonds of solidarity among the Pima women, with the support of outsiders.
-Initially, some women wanted to hoard as much fabric as possible, others made their first designs very crudely; then, it was necessary to improve the work processes and finishes; it was necessary for them to trust each other and all of them together.
+Initially, some women wanted to hoard as much fabric as possible, others made their first designs very crudely; then, it was necessary to improve the work processes and finishes; they needed to trust each other and all of them together.

 Tradition dictates that each community or ranchería ("rural community") celebrates three yúmaris a year.
 One when planting, another in the middle of the crop, and one more when harvesting.

 From the original group supported by LUTISUC, a group of women formed another organization, known as MAKI, which has also continued to collaborate in this process.
-It is interesting to note that the intention of both groups is to allow the Pima women to quickly take charge of their own processes, forms of organization, and sales commitments, so as not to create dependency or paternalism, and instead to strengthen their own community organization.
+It is interesting to note that both groups intend to allow the Pima women to quickly take charge of their processes, forms of organization, and sales commitments, so as not to create dependency or paternalism, and instead to strengthen their community organization.

 To survive in the Pima world